Robin perched on a snow-covered brick post

 Cold weather can have a massive impact on your mortar.
 If you're unsure of what we're talking about, mortar is the cement that binds your brickwork together.
 It's typically made from a combination of sand and cement (and sometimes lime), which is activated by adding water.

-Extremely cold weather causes the moisture in the mortar to freeze and expand, compromising the structural bonds and waterproofing properties of the mixture.
+Extremely cold weather causes the moisture in mortar to freeze and expand, compromising the structural bonds and waterproofing properties of the mixture.
 Discard any frozen mortar immediately and avoid anti-freeze agents too, they are not recognised in the UK.

 When mixing the mortar in sub-zero temperatures, the hydration rate is another concern.
 Cement takes far longer to become hydrated by water when mixed in cold temperatures.
 This means that your mortar will take longer to set and reach ideal strength.
 In some cases, it will not reach full strength at all, leading to a weak bond and a structure prone to cracking.